nilayturmen/resume/resume.md

 ### Data Analyst - CEO Office, Moneyfarm
 ##### Mar 2019 - May 2021 Milan, Italy
 - Actively involved in executive team activities; conducted analysis on cross-functional topics and facilitated data-driven decision-making at the executive level.
-  - Pricing strategy; analyzed financial data and developed a pricing strategy to maximize revenue and presented recommendations to the executive team, resulting in a 20% increase in revenues without significant customer churn.
+  - Pricing strategy; analyzed financial data and developed a pricing strategy to maximize revenue, resulting in a 20% increase in revenues without significant customer churn.
-  - Investment advisor value analysis to decide the optimal number of hires; cost-benefit leading to a strategic hiring decision.
+  - Investment advisor value analysis to decide the optimal number of hires; cost-benefit analysis leading to a strategic hiring decision.
 - Developed and owned the analysis and reporting landscape of cross-company KPIs.
 - Created dashboards using Tableau to monitor company’s overall health and key metrics.
 - Automated reporting by using business intelligence tools like Metabase to support teams’ ability to self-serving.